jamesbisraelson/operating-systems/README.md

-This is the repo for all my CS3413 assignments and labs.
+This is the repo for all my Operating systems assignments and labs.